JayIssuree/CV/README.md

 *Software Developer*

 Automated psychological paradigms and questionnaires to enhance and use alongside course materials and books.
-Incorporated user responses to create personalized dashboard and experience.
+Incorporated user responses to create a personalized dashboard and experience.
 Created documentation and liaised with less technical team members to explain concepts and understand/translate requirements.
 Deployed web applications on cPanel.
 Set up domains, subdomains, plug-ins, users, databases and other intricacies of web hosting services.